 Customs taxes are charged on imported products.
 All imported items from overseas, excluding those in transit to the GCC, are subject to a 5% tariff.
 However, depending on the tariff, the duty differs for specific commodities.
 GCC-originating items are classified as UAE-local goods as long as at least 40% of the raw materials used to make them are from GCC countries.

 Municipal or Property Tax

 In the Emirate of Dubai, the municipality tax on the property is currently imposed at 2.5% on annual rental value for commercial properties (paid by property owners) and 5% for residential properties (paid by tenants).

 Hotel Tax and Tourism Levies

 Hotel services and entertainment value is subject to a 5%–10% hotel tax in most Emirates.
 Additionally, up to 10% of tourist fees or charges may be added to the cost of several tourist and entertainment activities (e.g., events and shows).
 Each Emirate imposes and manages these fees differently.

 VAT applies to the supply of a broad base of goods and services and the importation of goods, with some very limited exceptions.
 The standard rate on VAT in Dubai is 5%, and certain supplies of goods and services are zero-rated or exempt from VAT.
 Moreover, know about VAT registration in the UAE.

 In conclusion, if you want to get a few extra days or months over the last year's tax return, it's best to file soon.
 Remember that the sooner you start with your tax affairs, the better off you will be once it comes time to make that tax return.
 Moreover, to know how to start a company, explore the company formation in Dubai.

 Why Choose Us

 Business Setup Worldwide is an emerging consulting company that guides you in resolving any tax-related business queries in UAE.
-Also, if you have any doubt regarding company incorporation to the bank account assistance, contact us.
+Also, contact us if you have any doubts regarding company incorporation to the bank account assistance.
 We are there to assist you.